 The City of Lake Elmo has established this overtime policy to comply with applicable state and federal laws governing accrual and use of overtime.
-The city administrator will determine whether each employee is designated as "exempt" or "non-exempt" from earning overtime.
+The city administrator (with input from the administrative services director) will determine whether each employee is designated as "exempt" or "non-exempt" from earning overtime.
 In general, employees in executive and professional job classes are exempt; all others are non-exempt.

-Non-Exempt (Overtime-Eligible) Employees
+NON-EXEMPT (Overtime-Eligible) EMPLOYEES